pureprofile/android-sdk-pureprofile/README.md

 This will allow landscape mode for surveys that require it.

 ### Import Compose Pureprofile SDK class
-Import Pureprofile classes with the following lines at the top of your Activity’s class file:
+Import Pureprofile client class adding the following line at the top of your Activity’s class file:
 ```
 import com.pureprofile.jet.sdk.PureprofileClient
 ```